pujich/IntergalacticMerchant/README.md

 * Other than templates written above, the program will inform you that the input is unrecognizable
 * If there are unrecognizable languages, the program will ignore it
 * If the translation is not a valid roman number, the program will tell that the input is incorrect
+* If the Goods is not registered, then the program will inform you that it is not sold

 **Note that the command templates are case sensitive.**